 We have a strong portfolio comprised of 11 patents in the United States and eight international patents, as well as several pending U.S. and foreign patent applications.
-The various terms of our issued U.S. and foreign patents will expire during the period from 2019 to 2024.

 Our patent portfolio is primarily focused on securing real-time communications over the Internet, as well as related services such as the establishment and maintenance of a secure domain name registry.
 Our software and technology solutions also have additional applications in operating systems and network security.